geeeedev/Cheatsheets/CheatSheet-ReactProsCons.md

    - foces components to avoid talking to each other directly or dependent on each other
    - components send their data to redux; it is the responsibility of redux to update the components with new data
    - With Redux, components are always updated with the latest data available without having to depend on each other
-- Easy to Learn
+- Flexible, Light-weight, and UN-opinionated (Pros)
+   - does not force developers to follow any specific architecture pattern like MVC.
+Development teams are free to choose their own style or patterns
+   - not a lot of structure or scaffolding developers have to straightly follow
+   - no new pattern means less new terminologies, make it fast to learn (just JS), easy to use, and can be creative with it
    - React uses most of what JS is already available, making it very easy to start
-- Light-weight, flexible, and UN-opinionated (Pros)
-   - does not force any specific pattern like MVC or architecture pattern
-   - not a lot of structure or scaffolding developers have to straightly follow
-   - make it easy to use, fast to learn (just JS), and can be creative with it
+   - allows vanilla JS developers to work with component-based architecture without having to lose the freeedom of vanilla JS
-- being UN-opinionated could also be a Cons
+- being UN-opinionated could also be a Cons - Lack of Conventions/Standard
+   - Libraries and frameworks have global standards of what styles or patterns devs should follow.
+Without that standards, it is not easy for newcomers to predict what styles or standards React development teams follow
-   - since it doesn't come with a structure or certain features like a framework would, will require more coding to get things done -eg. having to include Reach/Route for routing in React vs. routing is already part of the structure in C#.Net Core
+   - since it doesn't come with a structure or certain features like a framework would, will require more coding to get things done -eg. having to include additional libraries nad tools, such as Reach/Route for routing in React vs. routing is already part of the structure in C#.Net Core
    - but I also think this is where the creativity and control come in - we can built on however we want it or apply third party npm
 - SEO-friendly
+   - due to Virtual DOM and component-based
+- Mobile App Development
+   - the flexibility of using the same library over web and mobile applications
+   - React Native allows us to create mobile applications on any mobile platform with the same React concepts and syntaxes, without having to learn a new tool or language

+- High Pace of Development
+   - Rapidly grown and changing, forcing developers to update the way they code
+   - cannot be easily adopted by applications where changes are critical to customers
 - View-only (Cons)
+   - echoes the Un-opinionated Cons.
+Compare to MVC, React only handles the view part.
+For Controller and Model, additional libraries and tools would be needed, which could result in poor structore of code
+   (whereas frameworks like Angular provide the complete MVD featured ground which is more structured and well managed.)
 - Data change are processed manually - no ORM (Cons)
 - Not strongly typed - could cause mystery errors - but there's always TypeScript